C-H-Chien/3D_Edge_Sketch/README.md

 - Absolute Poses: use ``preprocesser/get_poses_from_ABC_NEF_dataset.m`` which reads dataset ground-truth file and transform all ground-truth poses to ``R_matrix.txt`` and ``T_matrix.txt``.
 The example code reads ``transforms_train.json`` file provided by the ABC-NEF dataset.

 ## TODOs
+- [ ] Organize all messy MATLAB files
 - [ ] Organize the code to make it highly readable and run with no error
 - [ ] Use YAML file to parse input arguments
 - [ ] Implement multiple runs (automatically) to get a complete 3D edge sketch